-Every year, the Netherlands-Flemish Institute organises its unique "Egyptology in the Field" study programme for MA students of Egyptology and Archeology in the University of Leiden and the University of Leuven.
+The Netherlands-Flemish Institute organizes every year its unique "Egyptology in the Field " study programme for MA students of Egyptology and Archaeology at Leiden University and KU Leuven.
 This two month programme takes place in January and February and aims to broaden the study of Egyptology with educational components that are difficult to deal with outside of Egypt.
 Archaeological research in Egypt is therefore the main focus point.
-The programme consists of a combination of seminars, excursions, and research assignments, aimed at equipping you with the skills that are necessary to conduct your own research in Egypt.
-The seminars and the first preparations of the assignments take place at the NVIC.
-For further research, you will also make use of libraries at other institutes in Cairo (DAIK, IFAO, ARCE, etc.), which will be introduced during the first week.
-The excursions take you to ongoing fieldwork throughout Egypt, and to sites that are more difficult of access.

 Target group and required knowledge

-This programme is aimed at MA students of Archeology and Egyptology and taught in English.
-While this programme is normally exclusive for students of Leiden and Leuven, we make a few places available for students from other institutions.
-Applicants from institutions abroad should hold a BA or MA in Egyptology, and submit the following documents to both email@example.com and to firstname.lastname@example.org
+This programme is aimed at MA students of Archaeology and Egyptology, and is taught in English.
+While this programme is normally exclusive for students of Leiden University and KU Leuven, we try to make a few places available for students from other institutions if at all possible.
+Applicants from institutions abroad should hold a BA or MA in Egyptology, and submit the following documents to both firstname.lastname@example.org and to email@example.com.

-The student will be evaluated on the basis of:
+The course load of the programme is 15 ECTS, and the student will be evaluated on the basis of:

-2. A scientific diary (kashkoul), which the students have to keep during the entire programme (25%)
+2. A scientific diary (kashkul), written during the entire programme (25%)

-3. A presentation at an archaeological site, which will be visited during the programme (25%)
+3. A presentation at an archaeological site (25%)

 4. Participation (10%)